 - Start by giving the new policy a meaningful name (maximum 64 characters); for example, the group or team's name, or the set of resources or services the alert policy is targeting.

-- Create one or more conditions in the policy that target your resources monitored by New Relic products (maximum 250 conditions per policy).
+- Create one or more conditions in the policy that target your resources (entities) that are monitored by New Relic products (maximum 250 conditions per policy).

 - Define thresholds that trigger the alert incident.

 - Make sure each alert condition has a concise and meaningful name, to be used in notification messages to quickly identify the condition.

 - Optional: Include the runbook URL so that personnel responsible can follow standard procedures efficiently to manage the alert.